antoniomartinezzz/Graphs-Homework/README.md

-# Graphs-Homework
+# Graphs - Advanced Machine Learning 2021-II

+As we saw in the class, graphs have a wide range of applications for many different tasks where data can be modeled as a network.
-In this homework, you will explore a classification task using graphs, through an implementation of GraphSAGE, from [Inductive Representation Learning on Large Graphs](http://papers.nips.cc/paper/6703-inductive-representation-learning-on-large-graphs), on the Cora Dataset
+In this homework, you will explore a classification task using graphs, through an implementation of GraphSAGE, from [Inductive Representation Learning on Large Graphs](http://papers.nips.cc/paper/6703-inductive-representation-learning-on-large-graphs), on the Cora Dataset.

-## Part 1: Installation
+## Installation and requirements

 Check that PyTorch>=1.11.0 is installed: `python -c "import torch; print(torch.__version__)"`